Welcome back, Rush Limbaugh, eager and ready to go.

 And he should learn by his mistakes.

-Listen to the final uh 44 seconds of this.
+Listen to the final 44 seconds of this.

-Why do we spend time even talking about why do people care?
+Why do we spend time even talking about?

-I mean, we tell you what you've shoved them off to another country and stuck them on the end of an island and given the nation a black eye if you believe.
+I mean, I think you shoved him off to another country and stuck them on the end of an island and given the nation a black eye, if you believe.

-I think only a person who's incredibly naive would say that we got that we deserve that black eye.
+I think only a person who's incredibly naive would say that we deserve that black eye.

-We got it because elements in the media and elements of the Democratic Party kept parrowing that line.
+We got it because elements in the media and elements of the Democratic Party kept parodying that line.

-But the fact is they are being treated extreme uh humaneness at Guantanamo.
+But the fact is, they are being treated extreme humaneness at Guantanamo.

 It was the right thing to do, and there were constitutional reasons for doing it and legal reasons for doing it, all of which I think have been proven right.